Industry News

 The masterplan proposes the creation of more than a dozen commercial centres.

-The Nairobi County government has unveiled a new development masterplan that is hinged on construction of new rail and road network, among other things, to ease congestion in the central business district (CBD).
+The Nairobi County government has unveiled a new development masterplan that is hinged on the construction of a new rail and road network, among other things, to ease congestion in the central business district (CBD).

 The Nairobi Integrated Urban Development Master Plan (Niuplan), which was prepared by City Hall with support from the Japanese International Cooperation Agency (JICA), provides a guiding framework to manage Nairobi metropolitan development from 2014-2030.

-The Nairobi masterplan proposes the creation of more than a dozen commercial centres to create multiple economic arteries in the city in a bid to disperse activity away from the CBD.
+The Nairobi master plan proposes the creation of more than a dozen commercial centres to create multiple economic arteries in the city in a bid to disperse activity away from the CBD.

 Areas earmarked for development include Uthiru, Kabete, Kasarani, Runda, Ruiru, Ruai, Lang’ata, Donholm and Ruaraka.

 Donholm and Airport North have been earmarked for industrial and commercial services while Kabete and Uthiru have been reserved for development as office and commercial centres.
-On its part, Kasarani will be developed into commercial, residential and entertainment district.
+On its part, Kasarani will be developed into a commercial, residential and entertainment district.

 The commercial centres will be served by major transport passageways that are linked to Thika Road, Mombasa Road and the Northern, Southern and Eastern by-passes.
 The centres will be interconnected by a network of metro railway lines.